Sophize/structured-data-extractor/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+### Loading Resources
+By default, this application loads resources from a server at `http://localhost:8080`.
+You can update this by changing `LocalServerAddress` value in `app.module.ts`.
+For demo/development, unzip the contents of `test_server.zip` in a directory and start the server using the command `python3 server.py`.

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.